MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-analytics.md

 >[!NOTE]
 > Currently, only Site ID is supported for filtering.
 The Site ID can be found under the **Your Sites** tab.
 > Traffic reports are available only for public sites.
 Private sites are not included in these reports.
-More information:[Difference between a private site and a public site](../security/site-visibility.md#difference-between-a-private-site-and-a-public-site)
+More information: [Difference between a private site and a public site](../security/site-visibility.md#difference-between-a-private-site-and-a-public-site)

 ### Considerations